ImmuneResilience/allanlab-template/_pages/publications.md

 # Selected Publications

-**At the end of this page, you can find the [full list of publications and patents](#full-list-of-publications).
+**At the end of this page, you can find the [full list of publications](#full-list-of-publications).
 All papers are also available on [PubMed](https://www.ncbi.nlm.nih.gov/myncbi/1DGzc6AD01mcg1/bibliography/public/).**

 {% assign number_printed = 0 %}